Regenstein Library

-The Joseph Regenstein Library (/ˈriːɡənstaɪn/ RAY-gən-styne; colloquially The Reg) is the primary library of the University of Chicago.
+The Joseph Regenstein Library (/ˈreɪɡənstaɪn/ RAY-gən-styne), colloquially The Reg, is the primary library of the University of Chicago.
 Part of the University of Chicago Library system, it is located on the university’s Hyde Park campus on the South Side of Chicago.
 Named after the industrialist and philanthropist Joseph Regenstein, it is one of the largest repositories of books in the world.
 The Regenstein is noted for its brutalist architecture.

 History

 The library stands on the former grounds of Stagg Field.

 Herman H. Fussler, director of libraries from 1948-1971, was central to its planning.

 In 1965, the Joseph and Helen Regenstein Foundation donated $10 million to the University for construction of the library.
 In 1968, the university broke ground, and in 1970 the library opened at the final cost of $20,750,000.
 The building was designed by the Chicago firm Skidmore, Owings & Merrill, led by senior architect Walter Netsch.
 It is built out of grooved limestone, which, from a distance, resembles concrete.
 University tour guides often remark on the resemblance between each element of the building's facade and the fore edge of a book.

 The University of Chicago Graduate Library School was housed in the Joseph Regenstein Library until its closure.
 Today, the "Reg" is the flagship institution of the University of Chicago Library system, which is considered among the top five in the world for breadth and depth of material, and receives high marks from users (The Princeton Review placed it in the top nine for college students).

 The Regenstein Library was constructed on the former site of Alonzo Stagg Field where the first controlled, self-sustaining, nuclear chain reaction took place on December 2, 1942.
 Henry Moore's bronze sculpture Nuclear Energy commemorates the event.

 The building has five floors above ground and two basements.
 Each floor has a large reading room in the center with desks, group study rooms, lockers and shelved reference works.
 The reading rooms on floors two and three are connected by a small atrium.
 The reading rooms are separated from the stacks, located on the west side of the building, so that the stacks can be maintained at lower temperatures, which are more amicable to book conservation.
 Two hundred and twenty faculty studies line the east side of the building.